Thermionic emission: Edison effect

-We now know that the filament was emitting electrons, which were attracted to a positively charged foil, but not a negatively charged one.
-This one-way current was called the Edison effect (although the term is occasionally used to refer to thermionic emission itself).
-He found that the current emitted by the hot filament increased rapidly with increasing voltage, and filed a patent application for a voltage-regulating device using the effect on November 15, 1883 (U.S. patent 307,031, the first US patent for an electronic device).
-He found that sufficient current would pass through the device to operate a telegraph sounder.
-This was exhibited at the International Electrical Exposition in Philadelphia in September 1884.
-William Preece, a British scientist, took back with him several of the Edison effect bulbs.
-He presented a paper on them in 1885, where he referred to thermionic emission as the "Edison effect."
-The British physicist John Ambrose Fleming, working for the British "Wireless Telegraphy" Company, discovered that the Edison effect could be used to detect radio waves.
-Fleming went on to develop the two-element vacuum tube known as the diode, which he patented on November 16, 1904.

-The thermionic diode can also be configured as a device that converts a heat difference to electric power directly without moving parts (a thermionic converter, a type of heat engine).
+This effect had many applications.
+Edison found that the current emitted by the hot filament increased rapidly with voltage, and filed a patent for a voltage-regulating device using the effect on 15 November 1883, notably the first US patent for an electronic device.
+He found that sufficient current would pass through the device to operate a telegraph sounder, which was exhibited at the International Electrical Exhibition of 1884 in Philadelphia.
+Visiting British scientist William Preece received several bulbs from Edison to investigate.
+Preece's 1885 paper on them referred to the one-way current through the partial vacuum as the Edison effect, although that term is occasionally used to refer to thermionic emission itself.
+British physicist John Ambrose Fleming, working for the British Wireless Telegraphy Company, discovered that the Edison effect could be used to detect radio waves.
+Fleming went on to develop a two-element thermionic vacuum tube diode called the Fleming valve (patented 16 November 1904).
+Thermionic diodes can also be configured to convert a heat difference to electric power directly without moving parts as a device called a thermionic converter, a type of heat engine.